josmar-crwdstffng/angular/aio/content/guide/testing-pipes.md

 Most pipes have no dependence on Angular other than the `@Pipe` metadata and an interface.

 Consider a `TitleCasePipe` that capitalizes the first letter of each word.
-Here's an implementation with a regular expression.
+Here is an implementation with a regular expression.

 <code-example header="app/shared/title-case.pipe.ts" path="testing/src/app/shared/title-case.pipe.ts"></code-example>